 Washington Landlord Attorney

 Joyce Schwensen is an experienced Washington landlord attorney who advises and represents property owners who rent or are looking to rent residential or commercial spaces.
 Joyce Schwensen understands that landlords have specific desires for their property, and can help draft a lease that can execute those desires while protecting the landlord's interests.
 If tenants do not comply with the terms of the lease, Joyce Schwensen can help resolve them as swiftly as possible.
-Call Law Offices of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.
+Call Law Office of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.

 Joyce Schwensen represents landlords in and around Seattle and King County, including in Renton and Bellevue.
 She may also represent property owners throughout Washington.